jpaggi/recursive/readme.md

 - RatchetScan, which infers recursive splice site locations from patterns in the read coverage of introns.

 ## General notes.
-- The scripts load_genome.py and get_motifs.py are used throughout, add sjr/core_pipeline to PYTHONPATH or copy these files into working directory
+- The scripts load_genome.py and get_motifs.py are used throughout, add RatchetJunction_RatchetPair/core_pipeline to your PYTHONPATH or copy these files into working directory
 - Code for aligning reads is not included in this repository.
 We used hisat2 with default settings in our study, but feel free to use your favorite *spliced-read* aligner.
 - Many of the high-level scripts are hardcoded with file names particular to our study.
 If you want to apply our method to a new dataset, you will need to change these.

 ## Defining the set of introns.
-Scripts to make introns from GTF file and get coverage data are in sequence/coverage.
+Scripts to make introns from GTF file and get coverage data are in intron_expression_processing/coverage.

 1. Download a gtf file for the organism you are studying.
 2. Extract just the 'exon' entries and sort them by transcript name.